-Mutual Funds and Exchange Traded Funds
+Money Market, Mutual and Exchange Traded Funds

-Mutual funds and exchange traded funds are valued at the quoted net asset value of shares reported in the active market in which the funds are traded.
+Money market, mutual and exchange traded funds are valued at the quoted net asset value of shares reported in the active market in which the funds are traded.

-There have been no changes in the methodologies used at December 31, 2020 and 2019.
+There have been no changes in the methodologies used at December 31, 2021 and 2020.